scribd/Weaver/Documentation/KnownIssues.md

 }
 ```

-Weaver doesn't catch this, but the project will fail with a compilation error in `Weaver.AppDelegate.swift`:
+Weaver doesn't catch this, but the compilation fails with an error in `Weaver.AppDelegate.swift`:

 ```
 Ambiguous reference to member 'register(_:scope:name:builder:)'